italia/spid-cie-oidc-docs/docs/en/revocation_endpoint.rst

 Revocation Endpoint (logout)
 ----------------------------

-Un RP PUÒ chiedere la revoca di un Access Token o di un Refresh Token emesso da un OP.
+An RP CAN request the revocation of an Access Token or a Refresh Token issued by an OP.

-Quando l'utente esegue il logout il RP DEVE revocare l' Access Token in suo possesso.
+When the user logs out, the RP MUST revoke the Access Token in its possession.

 .. note::
-  La revoca di un Access Token comporta la revoca di tutti i Refresh Token a questo collegati.
+  The Access Token revocation implies revoking all the Refresh Tokens linked to it.

-L'OP DOVRÀ revocare il token specificato nella richiesta e DOVRÀ terminare la sessione di Single Sign-On se ancora attiva.
+The OP WILL HAVE TO revoke the token specified in the request and WILL HAVE TO end the Single Sign-On session, if it is still active.

 .. seealso::